foonerd/z890-edge-ti/hardware/README.md

 # MSI MPG Z890I EDGE TI WIFI - rtl8126 and nct6687d Modules

-This repository contains the necessary information to build and install the `rtl8126` network driver and `nct6687d` sensor driver modules for the MSI Z890 system.
+This repository contains the necessary information to build and install the `rtl8126` network driver and `nct6687d` sensor driver modules for the MSI Z890 based motherboards.

 ## Modules Overview